Search waiting | Matsusada Precision

 Searching...

-An ion beam is a beam produced by accelerating ions at high speed.
-Ion is an atom or mass of atoms that are positively or negatively charged.
-Ion acceleration is to move an ion to the destination by applying an arbitrary voltage.
-The kinetic energy gained by the ions is proportional to the accelerating voltage.
-Depending on the application, various electrodes are used to manipulate the ion beam, including accelerating, extraction, suppression, and deflecting electrodes.
-They are used in ion engines, ion beam sputtering, ion implantation, focused ion beam (FIB), and accelerators.
-To prevent charge buildup on non-conductive samples, which can deflect the ion beam, the sample surface is often electrically neutralized.
-This is typically achieved using a flood of low-energy electrons from a device called a "neutralizer."
+An ion beam consists of ions accelerated to high speeds.
+An ion is an atom or molecule with a net positive or negative electrical charge.
+By applying a controlled voltage, ions are accelerated and directed toward a target, gaining kinetic energy proportional to the acceleration voltage.
+Various electrodes are used to manipulate the beam for acceleration, extraction, suppression, and deflection, depending on the application.
+Ion beams are utilized in ion engines, sputtering, ion implantation, focused ion beam (FIB) systems, and particle accelerators.
+To prevent charge buildup on non-conductive samples--which can deflect the beam--the sample surface is often electrically neutralized, typically using a flood of low-energy electrons from a "neutralizer."

-To generate an ion beam for FIB, a liquid metal ion source (LMIS) consisting of a needle-shaped tungsten filament with gallium attached is used.
-When a strong electric field is applied to the liquid metal tip via an extraction electrode, an ion beam is emitted from the tip through field evaporation.
-A heater is used to keep the metal in a liquid state.
-The generated ions are then controlled by the accelerator's electric and magnetic fields to form a narrow, directional stream.
-Ion beam steering is used in ion beam scanning.
-Ions that are extracted from the ion source are focused by a condenser lens (CL), and the ion beam is scanned by an electrostatic deflector.
-Ion beams are used for a wide range of applications such as ion beam implantation, ion beam processing, and scanning ion microscope (SIM).
+To generate an ion beam for FIB, a liquid metal ion source (LMIS) is commonly used.
+This typically consists of a needle-shaped tungsten filament wetted with gallium.
+When a strong electric field is applied to the liquid metal tip via an extraction electrode, ions are emitted through field evaporation.
+A heater maintains the metal in a liquid state.
+The generated ions are then focused into a narrow, directional stream by the electric and magnetic fields of the accelerator.
+Electrostatic deflectors are used for ion beam scanning and steering.
+Ions extracted from the source are focused by a condenser lens (CL) and scanned across the sample.
+These beams support a wide range of applications, including ion implantation, micromachining, and scanning ion microscopy (SIM).

-The ion beam generator consists of an ion source (ion gun), an electromagnetic lens in the accelerator, and a deflector.
-The ion beam passes through an accelerator and is used for ion implantation of impurities into semiconductors, surface cleaning by ion milling, surface processing, surface modification, and surface and internal analysis.
-The ion beam is accelerated and decelerated by an electric field in a vacuum and deflected by a magnetic field.
-Ion mass sorting is performed by bending the ions in a magnetic field, and energy analysis is performed using techniques such as retarding field analysis or electrostatic deflection analysis.
+An ion beam generator comprises an ion source (ion gun), an accelerator with electromagnetic lenses, and a deflection system.
+The beam passes through the accelerator and is used for implanting impurities into semiconductors (doping), surface cleaning via ion milling, surface modification, and material analysis.
+The beam is accelerated and decelerated by electric fields in a vacuum and deflected by magnetic fields.
+Mass separation is performed by bending the ion path within a magnetic field, while energy analysis typically utilizes retarding field or electrostatic deflection techniques.

 Ion source conceptual diagram